intentionalDisaster99/2025-ACM-Hackathon/README.md

 ## What is it???
 This is our Android Studio app that will help track estrogen doses for feminizing HRT.

-It is our entry for the UAH 2025 ACM Hackathon.
+It was our entry for the UAH 2025 ACM Hackathon and a passion project.

 ## How can I use it?
 If you have an android device, then check the releases page!